 The members of the Church of Jesus Christ of Latter-day Saints had been persecuted for their beliefs ever since Joseph Smith founded the church in New York in 1830.
-Smith’s claim to be a modern-day prophet of God and his acceptance of polygamy proved controversial wherever the Mormons attempted to settle.
-In 1839, Smith hoped his new spiritual colony of Nauvoo in Missouri would provide a permanent safe haven for the Saints, but anti-Mormon prejudice there proved virulent.
-Angry mobs murdered Smith and his brother in June 1844 and began burning homes and threatening the citizens of Nauvoo.
+Smith’s claim to be a modern-day prophet of God and his acceptance of polygamy proved controversial wherever the Latter-day-Saints attempted to settle.
+In 1838, Smith set up a new spiritual colony in Missouri, but by 1839, anti-Mormon prejudice there had proved too virulent.
+The Latter-day-Saints next set up camp in Nauvoo, Illinois but prejudice followed them there as well.
+Angry mobs murdered Smith and his brother in June 1844 and began burning homes and threatening members of the group.

-On this day in 1846, Young abandoned Nauvoo and began leading 1,600 Mormons west across the frozen Mississippi in subzero temperatures to a temporary refuge at Sugar Grove, Iowa.
+On this day in 1846, Young abandoned Nauvoo and began leading 1,600 Latter-day-Saints west across the frozen Mississippi in subzero temperatures to a temporary refuge at Sugar Creek, Iowa.
 Young planned to make the westward trek in stages, and he determined the first major stopping point would be along the Missouri River opposite Council Bluffs.
 He sent out a reconnaissance team to plan the route across Iowa, dig wells at camping spots, and in some cases, plant corn to provide food for the hungry emigrants.
-The mass of Mormons made the journey to the Missouri River, and by the fall of 1846, the Winter Quarters were home to 12,000 Mormons.
+The mass of Latter-day-Saints made the journey to the Missouri River, and by the fall of 1846, the Winter Quarters were home to 12,000 Latter-day-Saints.

 Young, however, had not escaped the troubles that plagued the Church in the East.
-By early 1848, the Mormons' haven became a U.S. territory after the American victory in the Mexican War.
-The Mormons had finally found a permanent home along the Great Salt Lake, but its isolation and freedom from persecution was short-lived.
+By early 1848, the Latter-day-Saints’ haven became a U.S. territory after the American victory in the Mexican War.
+The Latter-day-Saints had finally found a permanent home along the Great Salt Lake, but its isolation and freedom from persecution was short-lived.